-The boards are the governing authorities of the organizations, and are responsible for directing, influencing, and monitoring the organizations’ business, and evaluating its Executive Director.
-The boards carry out their governance role by developing and monitoring policies, and organizes their work through committees.
-By law, the boards are accountable for, and have authority over, the organizations’ resources and activities.
+The board is the governing authority of the organization, responsible for directing, influencing, and monitoring the organizations’ business, and evaluating its Executive Director.
+The board carries out its governance role by developing and monitoring policies, and organizes their work through committees.
+By law, the board is accountable for, and has authority over, the organization’s resources and activities.

 - Chris Miller: The Music Room – email